-1. This lawsuit seeks to remedy the ongoing nuisance caused by the 1921 Tulsa Race Massacre in the Greenwood District of Tulsa and to obtain benefits unjustly received by Defendants based on the Massacre.
-The type of nuisance inflicted upon the Greenwood neighborhood and community was aptly described by current City of Tulsa Mayor, G.T.
-Bynum: "In Tulsa, the racial and economic disparities that still exist today can be traced to the 1921 race massacre."
-The victims of this nuisance are residents of the Greenwood community and members of the predominantly Black, North Tulsa community.
+- 1. This lawsuit seeks to abate the public nuisance caused by the Massacre in the Greenwood District of Tulsa and to obtain benefits unjustly received by Defendants based on the Massacre.
+As the current City of Tulsa Mayor, G.T.
+Bynum, recently acknowledged, the effects of the nuisance continue to the present: "In Tulsa, the racial and economic disparities that still exist today can be traced to the 1921 race massacre."
+The victims of this nuisance are residents of the Greenwood community and members of the predominantly Black, North Tulsa community, which was destroyed during the Massacre.
 Plaintiffs seek a court order, as authorized by Oklahoma's Public Nuisance Law, Okla.
 Stat. tit.
-50, § 1, requiring Defendants to abate the public nuisance of racial disparities, economic inequalities, insecurity, and trauma their unreasonable, unwarranted, and/or unlawful actions and omissions caused in 1921 and continue to cause ninety-nine years after the Massacre.

-- 2. Beginning on May 31, 1921 and lasting through June 1, 1921, one of the worst acts of domestic terrorism in United States history since slavery completely decimated Tulsa's thriving, all-Black community of Greenwood.3 A large, angry White mob, including some members of the Tulsa Police Department, the Tulsa County Sheriff's Department, and the National Guard, as well as other city and county leaders and members of the chamber of commerce, overwhelmed the approximately 40-square-block community, killing hundreds of Black residents, injuring thousands more, burning down almost fifteen hundred homes and businesses, and stealing residents' personal property. - 3.
-This brutal, inhumane attack, now referred to as the Tulsa Race Massacre of 1921, robbed thousands of African Americans of their right of self-determination4 on which they had built this self-sustaining community, and annoyed, injured and endangered the comfort, repose,
+50, § 1, requiring Defendants to abate the public nuisance and/or unlawful actions and omissions caused in 1921 and continue to cause harm one hundred and one years after the Massacre. - 2.
+Beginning on May 31, 1921 and lasting through June 1, 1921, one of the worst acts of domestic terrorism in United States history since slavery completely decimated Tulsa's thriving, all-Black community of Greenwood.3 A large, angry White mob, including some members of the Tulsa police department, the Tulsa County Sheriff's Department, and the National Guard, as well as other city and county leaders and members of the Chamber of Commerce, overwhelmed the approximately 40-square-block community, killing hundreds of Black residents, injuring